pasichDev/WeatherWise/README.md

 # WeatherWise

-WeatherWise is a pet project that utilizes weatherapi.com to fetch weather data.
+WeatherWise is a pet project that utilizes [weatherapi.com](https://www.weatherapi.com/docs/) to fetch weather data.

+**The project is not finished, there may be new versions**

 ## Description